-The first hurdle in preparing for Rwanda is to go completely plastic-less.
+The first hurdle in preparing our journey to Rwanda is to go completely plastic-free.
 Plastic (bags, especially) is banned from Rwanda, a rule which is strictly enforced at the borders.
-Customs searches which yield plastic bags inevitably lead to public humiliation and a lecture in front of one’s fellow travellers – a fate we would rather avoid.
+Customs searches which yield plastic bags typically lead to public humiliation and a lecture in front of one’s fellow travellers – a fate we would rather avoid.
 It is hard to imagine how many plastic bags of all sizes are needed of a year of travelling.
 And how few the substitutes are.

 The Rwandese side is apparently more organized, with smart looking immigration officials in a small open air building with more computers than NASA Mission Control.
 After being sent from one hut to another and back again, we get through Immigration and finally set foot on Rwandan soil, about one hour after reaching the border.